4 Reasons Women Need More Money Than Men in Retirement

 Why do retired women need more money than men?

-As explained by financial experts, women don’t have a different mindset than men when it comes to investments and savings.
-Both categories know that a peaceful and financially stable retirement depends on how you use and save your money during your working years.
-What’s different is that women have to overcome many more obstacles than men when planning for their golden years.
-These are the most important ones:
+As explained by financial experts from across the industry, women don’t have a different mindset than men when it comes to the fundamental principles of investments and savings.
+Both categories understand and appreciate that a peaceful and financially stable retirement depends directly on how you strategically use and save your money during your working years.
+The goal is the same for everyone.
+What’s different is that women have to overcome many more significant, and often invisible, obstacles than men when planning for their golden years.
+These challenges are not individual failings but societal patterns that have a cumulative financial impact over decades.

 1. Career interruptions